brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 - **Change Default Passwords:** Always use strong, unique passwords in production
 - **Network Security:** LDWS should only be enabled on trusted networks
 - **Access Control:** Consider network-level restrictions to limit access to the web interface
-- **Password Protection:** All methods support password protection - use it
+- **Password Protection:** Methods 1 and 2 support password protection - use it

 ## Troubleshooting